 Last news in Fakti

-What will happen in the event of a tie in the US presidential election
+What will happen in a tie in the US presidential election?

-What will happen in the event of a tie in the US presidential election - 1
+What will happen in a tie in the US presidential election? - 1

 Presidential elections in the United States are won not by receiving a majority of the country's electoral votes, but by a mechanism involving a body, called the Electoral College.
 In it, each of the 50 states and the federal District of Columbia has a certain number of votes depending on its population, writes BTA.